jbtiglao/team-profile-generator/README.md

 2. A mock-up of the generated HTML showing the application's appearance and functionalities is provided.
 However, the styling in the image is just an example and the author has added her own styling.

-3. The application follows the following directory structure, as indicated in the assignment's README file:
+3. The application follows the following directory structure, in accordance with in the assignment's README file:

 ```md
 .